Categories

 Whenever someone is thinking of going for a Low Cost Mineral Water Plant, there can be 2 -3 ways :

-Starting a low budget mineral water plant , with ISI
+1. Starting a low budget mineral water plant , with FSSAI

-Starting an RO Plant with Chiller , without ISI
+2. Starting an RO Plant with Chiller , without FSSAI

-Starting an ISI Water Plant requires you to be aware of Mineral Water Plant License Cost.
-It means installing all machinery confining to the B.I.S.
-Standards as per IS-14543, which is the standard set for Packaged Drinking Water (Technical Name for otherwise called “Mineral Water”).
-The cost of such a plant will include the cost of lab, Filling Machine, Plastic PET Blow Machine and plant construction as per ISI.
+Starting an FSSAI Bottled Water Plant requires you to be aware of Mineral Water Plant License Cost.
+It means installing all machinery confining to the FSSAI Standards , which is the new standard set for Packaged Drinking Water (Technical Name for otherwise called “Mineral Water”).
+The Investment for such a plant will include the Cost of Machinery-Equipment, Cost of Construction, Licenses etc.

 Going for Low Budget is actually going for a small scale mineral water plant.
 You will need to cut down the Mineral Water Plant Machinery Cost.
-For Example, instead of going for a 60 BPM machine you can go for a 24 BPM machine, or you can totally avoid the Bottles Manufacturing.
+For Example, instead of going for a 60 BPM machine you can go for a 30 BPM machine, or you can totally avoid the Bottles Manufacturing.
 In such a case, you can go for a small Jars Plant or Pouches Plant (if permissible in your state).
 If you are going for all 3 varieties like Bottles, Jars & Pouch; and still want to have a low cost mineral water plant, then you may need to get the bottles manufactured by some other source.
-This can cut the investment size-ably.
-Check the plastic pet bottle blowing machine price to know this.
-You can refer to the BIS website for the BIS rules & can also refer to the Cost Article to get more ideas on an ISI RO Plant Project Cost.
+This can cut the investment sizeably.

 Can RO Plant with Chiller be the Option ?